Baldur Sigurðsson

-Baldur Sigurðsson (born 24 April 1985) is an Icelandic footballer who plays for ÍF Völsungur.
+Baldur Sigurðsson (born 24 April 1985) is an Icelandic retired footballer who last played for ÍF Völsungur.
+He has been capped three times for the Icelandic national team.

 Club career

 He has played for Norwegian Adeccoligaen club Bryne and Icelandic clubs Völsungur and Keflavík.
-He has been capped three times for the Icelandic national team.

-On 15 November 2015 it was confirmed, that Baldur had signed a 3-year contract with Stjarnan, and would transfer at the end of the year.
+On 15 November 2015, it was confirmed that Baldur had signed a 3-year contract with Stjarnan, and would transfer at the end of the year.